danjohara/Volc_Packages/README.txt

 O'Hara, D., Goren, L., van Wees, R.M.J., Campforts, B., Grosse ,P., Lahitte, P., Kereszturi, G., Kervyn, M. (submitted).
 Volcano drainage morphology co-varies with age of activity - new insights on radial drainage development and edifice erosion.
 Earth Surface Dynamics.

 Both algorithms use TopoToolbox for their analysis, which can be downloaded from https://topotoolbox.wordpress.com/ and placed into the General_Scripts folder.
+These algorithms also use Matlab's built-in packages that need downloaded; including Statistics and Machine Learning, Parallel Computing, Image Processing, Mapping, and Signal Processing.
 Other community-written scripts are also used by the algorithms to perform simple tasks.
 These scripts are already incorporated into General_Scripts folder, following CC licencing.
 Script references are provided below.

 fitellipse:
 Fitzgibbon, Andrew W., Maurizio Pilu, and Robert B. Fisher.
 "Direct least squares fitting of ellipses".
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 21(5), 476-480, May 1999. http://homepages.inf.ed.ac.uk/rbf/CVonline/LOCAL_COPIES/FITZGIBBON/ELLIPSE/